-Insert the CiscoView CD-ROM disk into the CD-ROM drive; then perform the steps 1 through 6 on the remote machine.
+Insert the CiscoView CD-ROM disk into the CD-ROM drive; then perform the following steps on the remote machine.

-- 1 Become the superuser by entering su and the root password at the command prompt, or log in as root.
-The command prompt changes to the pound sign (#). - 2 If the /cdrom directory does not already exist, enter the following command to create it: - # mkdir /cdrom - 3 Use a text editor to create an /etc/dfs/dfstab file, if one does not exist. - 4 Ensure that your workstation is enabled as an NFS server, as follows:
+- 1 Perform Steps 1 and 2 from the previous section, "Mounting from a Local CD-ROM Drive." - 2 Use a text editor to create an /etc/dfs/dfstab file, if one does not exist. - 3 Ensure that your workstation is enabled as an NFS server.